SatinderSidhu/dotNetCore/README.md

 A simple introduction to Dot Net Core & ASP.Net core.
 We will be creating the console application without Visual Studio or any other editor.
 It will be purely from DOS prompt (Old school way - Believe me its so much fun)

-# your first dotNetCore application
+# my first dotNetCore application

 ### Step 1 - [Download](https://go.microsoft.com/fwlink/?LinkID=827524) the DotNet Core SDK.